 I help non-profit organizations, small businesses, and creative entrepreneurs tell their story and strengthen their connection to both stakeholders and the community.

-Dalwadi Hospitality Management is in the middle of a “reimagination” of what a boutique hotel can be, and are turning a once 79-room chain hotel into Hotel Ylem, a sanctuary for their guest’s mind, body and spirit.
+Dalwadi Hospitality Management sparked a “reimagination” of what a boutique hotel can be, and turned a once 79-room chain hotel into Hotel Ylem, a sanctuary for their guest’s mind, body and spirit.
 Ylem [ahy-luh m] is a Hebrew word meaning the initial substance of the universe from which the universe was formed.
 In other words, it’s the beginning, and this is where I am helping a successful family-run business change their business model to cause a ripple effect of change for causes that are important to them.
 The Hotel's main philanthropic support goes to charity:water, a non-profit organization that is working to bring clean and safe drinking water to “every person on the planet.”

 As the home for my business The Tinderbox | Craft Collective for several years, Mid-Main, a block of all independently-owned businesses, will always have a very special place in my heart.
 Although the current location of The Tinderbox is closed, I am working closely with the block to infuse a large craft element to the First Thursday block parties that benefit a local charity and provide a fun and creative place to eat, shop, and rock.
 I am also in the process of creating a new web site and other marketing collateral; make sure to follow them on Twitter, Instagram and Facebook for all of the info.

 Arts Fulshear is a community-centered non-profit organization in Fulshear, TX and the surrounding area.
 This committed group of volunteers, staff and teaching artists offer classes and events for all ages to further their mission of bringing art education and public art to the area.
-I am consulting on marketing/communications and development initiatives to propel the organization in the right direction to grow exponentially and affect even more families in Fort Bend County.
-By going after grant opportunities large and small, as well as refreshing their web site and marketing materials, I am projecting that Arts Fulshear will be a household name in the West Katy/Fulshear area.
+I consulted on marketing/communications and development initiatives to propel the organization in the right direction to grow exponentially and affect even more families in Fort Bend County.
+By going after grant opportunities large and small, as well as refreshing their web site and marketing materials, let's project that Arts Fulshear will be a household name in the West Katy/Fulshear area soon.

 Before I opened The Tinderbox | Craft Collective I worked as the head of communications for Writers in the Schools.
 To say I was thrilled they called a few years later with a special project would be an understatement.
 During April 2016, we launched a public, interactive exhibit around Houston called "POET TREES."
 These artist-designed trees were located in Discovery Green Park, Buffalo Bayou Park, Heights Neighborhood Library, and the East End at the Navigation Blvd.
 Esplanade.
 Houstonians had the opportunity to add their words to the unique makeup of Houston.
 Stay tuned for more special projects and development announcements.

 All Houstonians should be intimately aware of Houston's best taco joint, Tacos A Go Go.
-The team behind TAGG recently opened Fajitas A Go Go on Kirby Drive and I jumped on board to get the word out and run their social media channels.
+The team behind TAGG recently opened Fajitas A Go Go on Kirby Drive and multiple TAGG locations around Houston, and I jumped on board to get the word out and run their social media channels.
 You can follow Tacos A Go Go here, here, and here, and see how you can eat better fajitas here, here, and here!

 Karen Stokes Dance company just finished their 3rd year of a large site-specific project with a culminating performance at the Hobby Center for Performing Arts.
 I worked with this amazing contemporary dance company to enhance public awareness, head a local advertising campaign, and pack the Hobby Center for Performing Arts, Zilkha Hall.
 Check out DEEP: Seaspace 2014-2017 for more information as they take the performance outside of Houston.